Skip to main content

 Doctoral Student, Community Research & Action, Department of Human and Organizational Development

-Kayla Anderson is a doctoral student in the Community Research and Action program at Vanderbilt University’s Peabody College.
-She received her Bachelor of Arts in Sociology from Whitworth University (2013) and her Master’s in Education in Community Development and Action from Vanderbilt (2020).
-Kayla’s research is grounded in the theory of environmental justice and focuses on investigating issues pertaining to equity within the built, natural, and social environments.
-She deploys community-based participatory research methods and geospatial analysis in her work.
-Kayla has been a member of the Drinking Water Justice Lab since Fall 2018.
-She is currently the lead research assistant on the Public Water Operator survey (PWOS) project and used the data from the survey to write her master’s thesis, Understanding the Impact of Technical, Managerial, and Financial Capacity Challenges on Community Water Systems and Water Quality in Tennessee.
+Kayla Anderson is a 4th year doctoral student in the Community Research and Action program at Vanderbilt University’s Peabody College.
+She received her Bachelor of Arts in Sociology from Whitworth University (2013) and her Master’s in Education in Community Development and Action from Vanderbilt University (2020).
+Kayla has been a member of the Drinking Water Justice Lab since the Fall of 2018 and currently works on multiple projects within the lab, including mentoring and assisting undergraduate research assistants in R and GIS.

 Funding: